Xing ware: Production

 The white body of Xing ware may be thinly potted, and fine enough to not require the application of a slip to hide any imperfection or coarseness.
 The coarser type of Xing ware, however, may have a layer of white slip.
 The body is usually covered with a thin colourless glaze, but often the glazes of Xing ware have a bluish tinge.
-The glaze contained magnesium oxide and phosphorus pentoxide, which reduce glaze dripping and cracking and giving it a whiter and smoother appearance.
+The glaze contained magnesium oxide and phosphorus pentoxide, which reduce glaze dripping and cracking, and give it a whiter and smoother appearance.
 Xing ware is primarily white, although some early pieces with green glaze, and other later pieces with yellow or black glazes as well as sancai have been found.

 The Xing kilns were fired with wood rather than coal.
 Saggars were used to protect the wares during firing.
 The pieces were fired at a temperature high enough to approach that required for the production of porcelain, although Xing wares are often not quite vitrified enough to produce the glassy or translucent appearance of true porcelain.
 Such Xing ware may be considered stoneware by Western definition, but some pieces are true porcelain.
 This distinction between stoneware and porcelain, however, is not made in China and it is therefore considered porcelain in Chinese terms.